 We celebrate children’s achievements in lots of ways, from stickers, to trophies, to end of year certificates.
 We participate in a lot of sports events, where we have shone out above other schools.
 There is a selection of other clubs available to children across the school.

 Our school was built in 1915, with two buildings – Infant and Junior.
 These have been used as girls and boys buildings and as separate primary and secondary schools.
-We have a new Dinner/Sports Hall with amazing facilities, alongside our Nature Garden.
-The ‘Shed’ stands in the middle of the playground.
+We have a great Dinner/Sports Hall with amazing facilities, alongside our Nature Garden.
+The ‘Shed’ used to stand in the middle of the playground.

 The Shed – A History!